swiss/e-collecting-hackathon-team12/README.md

 - Enable URL linking support throughout the app it's a pain to be a single url page for navigation but good for prototyping quickly.
 - Add auditing to export, import, and consultation tabs.
+- initiative progress is clean on the front but not the back need to fix this.

 ## Structure & Data
 - Integrate commune–postal code mapping database so we are not fitering stuff by post code but ref to this DB.
     - have it linked to onboarded organisation ?